DNMaroni/DNMaroni/README.md

 <br>
 <p align="center">
   Hey there 👋!
-My name is Daniel and i'm a Web/Mobile Developer.
+My name is Daniel and i'm a Mid-Level Fullstack Developer.
   <br>
   <br>
-  🎓 Currently attending to Computer Science degree (10/10) at <a href="https://upf.br/"> Universidade de Passo Fundo (UPF).</a>
+  🎓 Graduated in Computer Science at <a href="https://upf.br/"> Universidade de Passo Fundo (UPF).</a>
   <br>
   <br>
   💻 I'm always learning new tools and technologies.